akshaya1401/M2/README.md

 ## RESULT:

-The program correctly computes the factorial of a given number using a separate function and displays the result.
+The program correctly computes the factorial of a given number using a separate function and displays the result....